njdart/botanyAppRepo/src/readme.txt

 applications to be installed.
 It runs its own local database(SQLite) to store unsent recordings and plant information and it receives and sends data to the server database.
+Usability:
+           -Reserve name and latin names are auto-complete -When entering latin name, text box disappears at top, off screen -On record review page, long press to edit and delete records

 Website
 --------------------------------------------------------------------------------